-As it is evident, the need for good corporate governance has been gaining increased emphasis over the years.
-Globally, companies are adopting best corporate practices to increase the investors confidence as also that of other stakeholders.
-Corporate Governance is the key to protecting the interests of the stake-holders in the corporate sector.
+1As it is evident, the need for good corporate governance has been gaining increased emphasis over the years.
+Globally, companies are adopting best corporate practices to increase the confidence of investors as also that of other stakeholders.
+Corporate Governance is the key to protecting the interests of the stake-holders.
 Its universal applicability has no exception to the Non-Banking Financial Companies (NBFCs) which too are essentially corporate entities.
-Listed NBFCs which are required to adhere to listing agreement and rules framed by SEBI on Corporate Governance are already required to comply with SEBI prescriptions on Corporate Governance.

-In order to enable NBFCs to adopt best practices and greater transparency in their operations following guidelines are proposed for consideration of the Board of Directors of all Deposit taking NBFCs with deposit size of Rs 20 crore and above and all non-deposit taking NBFCs with asset size of Rs 100 crore and above (NBFC-ND-SI).
+Listed NBFCs which are required to adhere to listing agreement and rules framed by SEBI are already required to comply with SEBI prescriptions on Corporate Governance.
+In order to enable NBFCs to adopt best practices and greater transparency in their operations, following guidelines are proposed for consideration of the Board of Directors of all Deposit taking NBFCs with deposit size of Rs 20 crore and above and all non-deposit taking NBFCs with asset size of Rs 100 crore and above (NBFCs-ND-SI).

-1.Constitution of Audit Committee
+1. Constitution of Audit Committee

 In terms of extant instructions, an NBFC having assets of Rs.
-50 crore and above as per its last audited balance sheet is already required to constitute an Audit Committee, consisting of not less than three members of its Board of Directors, the instructions shall remain valid.

-In addition, NBFC-D with deposit size of Rs 20 crore may also consider constituting an Audit Committee on similar lines.
+50 crore and above as per its last audited balance sheet is already required to constitute an Audit Committee, consisting of not less than three members of its Board of Directors.
+These instructions shall remain valid.
+In addition, NBFCs-D with deposit size of Rs 20 crore may also consider constituting an Audit Committee on similar lines.